Gaussian Processes for Time Series with Lead-Lag Effects with applications to biology data: Methods

 \subsection{Interpretation of parameters}

 The interpretability of kernel parameters is one of the major advantages of GP models.
 In the kernels defined above, $\sigma^2$, the spatial variance, controls the point-wise variance; $b$, the lengthscale parameter, governs the temporal dependency; the smoothness parameter $\nu$ determines the smoothness of the sample path.
 In this paper, we assume $\nu$ to be given, which is a common assumption in GP literature~\citep{rasmussen2004gaussian}.
 More importantly, $a$, is called the dissimilarity parameter, where a smaller $a$ signifies a lesser degree of dissimilarity, which corresponds to a stronger lead-lag effect.
 For two distinct time series $l\neq l'$, when $a=\infty$, the covariance $K((t,l),(t',l'))=0$, indicating independence between time series, or no lead-lag effect at all.
 On the other hand, when $a=0$, $K((t,1),(t',2))=\sigma^2 e^{-b (t-t'-s)^2}$, implying that the two time series are the same up to a time lag, the strongest lead-lag effect.
 The interpretation of $a$ in GPlag parallels measures lead-lag effect in other classical methods like DTW and TLCC: $a = 0$ in GPlag aligns with a loss of 0 in DTW and a correlation of 1 in TLCC to signify the strongest lead-lag effect.
 Similarly, $a = \infty$ in GPlag corresponds to a loss of infinity in DTW and a correlation of 0 in TLCC for the weakest effect.
 The time lag parameter $s$ measures the time lag between two time series.
-In the next subsection, we discuss the implementation of GPlag and the inference of these parameters, especially $a$ and $s$.
-Theoretical support for the identifiability of $a$ and $s$ is provided in \Cref{sec:theory}.
+In the next subsection, we discuss the implementation of GPlag and the inference of these parameters, especially $a$ and $s$. \changedreviewerthree{Further visualization of sample paths of above kernels with different combinations of parameters are provided in \Cref{fig:sampp_exp}-\Cref{fig:sampp_matern}.} Theoretical support for the identifiability of $a$ and $s$ is provided in \Cref{sec:theory}.